MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/jenkins.md

 8. Click **Save**, and then **Build Now** to verify everything is working.

+	> [!TIP]
-	> **Troubleshooting Tip:** See ["Troubleshooting Tips for Building on a Mac" in the general CI tutorial](ci-guide.md#osxgotcha) for tips on resolving common build errors that can occur when building Cordova projects on that operating system.
+	> See ["Troubleshooting Tips for Building on a Mac" in the general CI tutorial](ci-guide.md#osxgotcha) for tips on resolving common build errors that can occur when building Cordova projects on that operating system.

 ## More Information